What is process mining software?

 Process mining software helps companies remain informed about their processes and to continuously optimize and automate them.

-Process mining is also called Automated Business Process Discovery (ABPD)
+Process mining is also called Automated Business Process Discovery (ABPD).
+If you want to learn more, you can read our related article.

 Should I invest in process mining software?